Connecting People and Places

 The bare east field in 2009, first trees planted, just visible in the foreground.

 The three years observation paid off and informed our design well, as now the site is very sheltered whilst retaining plenty of open, sunny areas for relaxation and tender crops, with the broad pattern of forest garden over the whole plot.
 Special attention was given to linking existing wildlife corridors e.g. to the woods and mature hedgerows; and to creating microclimates of sun and shade and shelter from wind.
 All these factors have created a network of beneficial relationships, which in turn support the growing of less resilient crops i.e. annual vegetables and fruit trees.
-This year more than ever, we saw the evidence in richer soils, less prone to erosion, improved grazing, higher yields of food and the drastic reduction of pests such as aphids and slugs as the natural checks and balances of restored ecosystems begin to thrive.
+The result is richer soils, less prone to erosion, improved grazing, higher yields of food and the drastic reduction of pests such as aphids and slugs as the natural checks and balances of restored ecosystems began to thrive.

 The east field from above in 2017, now a thriving and productive edible landscape.